parveen-daffodil/agreement-example/example-agreement.md

 # Example Agreement v3.0

 `Purpose` This agreement is version v1.7.
-This agreement shows people how to get a document onto codepact.com (you give a short description of what the agreement does here).
+This agreement shows people how to get a document onto codepact.com (you give a short description of what the agreement does here) there is a change.

 `Party 1 Name` Seller